fingerprintjs/fingerprintjs-pro-svelte/README.md

 - For TypeScript users: use Typescript 4.8 or higher
 - For SvelteKit users: SvelteKit 1.0.0 or higher

 This package works with the commercial [Fingerprint platform](https://fingerprint.com/).
-It is not compatible with source-available [FingerprintJS](https://github.com/fingerprintjs/fingerprintjs).
+It is not compatible with the source-available [FingerprintJS library](https://github.com/fingerprintjs/fingerprintjs).
 Learn more about the [differences between Fingerprint and FingerprintJS](https://fingerprint.com/github/).

 ## Installation